amkhrjee/resources/content.md

 ## AWS Certifications

 I got my AWS Certified Cloud Practitioner Certification (yeah, that's a mouthful) by bingeing [Neal Davis's Udemy course](https://www.udemy.com/course/aws-certified-cloud-practitioner-practice-exams-c) in 6 days.
-I got 804.
-Not bad for seven days of prep and sitting for the exam with flaky university campus network connection I guess (humble brag).
+He's really good at explaining stuff.

 I also made my notes [public](https://satisfying-wallet-4a1.notion.site/AWS-Certs-Prep-f608a6f62fe04059bbf739f2b238bbb0).

 ## Natural Language Processing

-Currently reading [NLP in Action](https://www.manning.com/books/natural-language-processing-in-action) and I think it's really good.
+Currently reading [NLP in Action](https://www.manning.com/books/natural-language-processing-in-action) and I think it works as a good intro to the subject.

+P.S.
+If you have any suggestions, you can [mail](mailto:amkhrjee@gmail.com) me.